Presenter Best Practices

 - Send personal invitations: Use Facebook messages, Twitter direct messages, and LinkedIn messages to invite key, influential attendees, top speakers, and other event organizers to attend your presentation.

 - Make sure to tell them the why, where, and when you’ll be presenting, and invite them to connect with you afterwards.

 - When you get positive responses, save their names in a list for the day of the event.

-- Use event hashtags: start using the event hashtag before you even get to the event venue. #SfNConnectome21
+- Use event hashtags: Start using the event hashtag before you even get to the event venue. #SfN21

-- Social media handles on slides: include your preferred social media handle and the event hashtag on presentation slides.
-(Note: some conferences have guidelines on this.
-Make sure you are within the guidelines.)
+- Social media handles on slides: Include your preferred social media handle and the event hashtag on presentation slides.

-- Live Video: Consider recording a Twitter live video the morning of the Global Connectome explaining: what the event is, the event hashtags, and then give one or two “sneak peeks” into what your content is going to include.
+- Live Video: Consider recording a Twitter live video the morning of your session explaining: what the event is, the event hashtags, and then give one or two “sneak peeks” into what your content is going to include.
 Share a static or two and mention why people should come see your talk.
 See SfN’s best practices for mobile recording.

 Ideas on what to post: